Remuneration

 The Remuneration Policy has an annual duration(and, nonetheless until approval of the next Remuneration Policy) and supports the Company’s strategies and objectives (consistently with the development lines of the 2024-2027 Business Plan of Rai Way), in particular, by promoting the alignment of the interests of the Chief Executive Officer and General Manager and of the other Key Managers with the objective of the sustainable success of the Company.

-Fixed and variable component
+Fixed and variable components

 The fixed component is commensurate with the complexity of the role, the level of the position and the distinctive knowledge/skills required and must be sufficient to motivate management.
-The variable component is based on an annual horizon, rewarding the achievement and exceeding of a combination of quantitative and qualitative objectives (MBO System), and a multi-year horizon, through a long-term incentive plan involving the allocation of Rai Way ordinary shares, subject to the achievement of specific performance objectives and based on the level of results attained (“2024–2026 Share-based Plan” or “Long-Term Incentive Plan”).
-The purpose of this Plan is to promote the Company’s value growth by ensuring long-term alignment between management and Shareholders, and with the Company strategy set out in the current Industrial Plan — with regard to both economic-financial targets and ESG sustainability goals.
+The variable component is based on an annual basis, determined to remunerate the achievement or exceeding of a combination of qualitative and quantitative goals (MBO System), as well as on a half-yearly basis, adhering to an incentivisation plan which aims to allocate Rai Way common equity, subject to the achievement of determined performance objectives, and based upon the extent to which the latter are achieved (“Shareholding Plan 2024-2026” or “Long-Term Incentivisation Plan”).
+This Plan aims to promote the Company’s value creation by fostering greater long-term alignment between the interests of management and those of the Shareholders, as well as with the corporate strategies set out in the current Industrial Plan (a multi-year plan), both in terms of economic-financial objectives and ESG sustainability goals.
+Within the 2024–2026 Long-Term Incentive Plan, a weighting of 20% is assigned to the Integrated Sustainability KPI, aimed at:

-• ensuring the integrated monitoring of occupational health and safety standards throughout the value chain, in accordance with legal requirements and occupational health and safety policies and procedures/operational instructions, (“Health and Safety Sustainability Indicator”) through:
+ensuring the integrated monitoring of occupational health and safety standards throughout the value chain, in accordance with legal requirements and occupational health and safety policies and procedures/operational instructions, (“Health and Safety Sustainability Indicator”) through:

 • continuous training in occupational health and safety and constant updating of the dedicated intranet area, covering 100% of the Company population;

-• improving the Company’s environmental performance, with reference to the investment in the design and installation of photovoltaic panels for the generation of energy from renewable sources (“Environmental Sustainability Indicator”).
+improving the Company’s environmental performance, with reference to the investment in the design and installation of photovoltaic panels for the generation of energy from renewable sources (“Environmental Sustainability Indicator”).
 In particular, this indicator is deemed to be achieved if sites are established which are capable of generating a total power equal to or greater than 40 MWp and with a level of investment equal to a maximum of +5% with respect to the Business Plan value envisaged by the year 2026;

-• improving the summary ratings of reports (ESG ratings) certifying corporate strength in environmental, social and governance aspects (“ESG Sustainability Rating Indicator”).
+improving the summary ratings of reports (ESG ratings) certifying corporate strength in environmental, social and governance aspects (“ESG Sustainability Rating Indicator”).
 In particular, this indicator is deemed to be achieved if the level expressed by the synthetic ratings by at least two ESG rating companies has improved;

-• implementing social and governance initiatives aimed at the definition and implementation of a Widespread Share Ownership Plan correlated to the corporate performance bonus (“Social Sustainability and Governance Indicator”).
+implementing social and governance initiatives aimed at the definition and implementation of a Widespread Share Ownership Plan correlated to the corporate performance bonus (“Social Sustainability and Governance Indicator”).
 In particular, this indicator will be achieved if the above-mentioned initiative is implemented by 2026.

 The Integrated Sustainability KPI is considered to be achieved at the minimum level if the expected result for at least indicator (i) is achieved; it is considered to be achieved at the target level if the expected result for 2 of the above indicators is achieved; it is considered to be achieved at the maximum level if the expected result for 4 of the above indicators is achieved.